nair0lf32/mcs/README.md

 as posts or articles. the blog is written in **French** and articles are added gradually.

-The blog includes a progressive web app (pwa) functionality for offline reading:
+The blog includes a progressive web app (pwa) functionality for offline reading (working on it):

 - Data is precached in the browser using [workbox](https://developers.google.com/web/tools/workbox/).